Seljak Brand x ASRC

 Seljak Brand x Citizen Wolf

-"Seljak Brand is a champion of the circular economy... we couldn’t think of a better partner to recycle our majority organic cotton scraps into something equally beautiful but designed for those long hot summers that Sydney is so famous for!" - Zoltan, co-founder of Citizen Wolf.
+"Seljak Brand is a champion of the circular economy... we couldn’t think of a better partner to recycle our majority organic cotton scraps into something equally beautiful and designed for those long hot summers that Sydney is so famous for!" - Zoltan, co-founder of Citizen Wolf.

 Fashion waste is a growing issue in Australia.
 Australians throw out 27kg of textiles per person per year, and globally 50 million tonnes of clothes are thrown away each year with 80% ending up in landfill.
 Not only that, but businesses in the rag trade have very few options for disposing their textile waste, which comes in the form of tonnes of offcuts and unworn clothing.